Communications satellite: Polar orbit

 NOAA (National Oceanic and Atmospheric Administration).
 NPOESS manages a number of satellites for various purposes; for example, METSAT for meteorological satellite, EUMETSAT for the European branch of the program, and METOP for meteorological operations.

 These orbits are Sun synchronous, meaning that they cross the equator at the same local time each day.
 For example, the satellites in the NPOESS (civilian) orbit will cross the equator, going from south to north, at times 1:30 P.M., 5:30 P.M., and 9:30 P.M.

 Beyond geostationary orbit

 There are plans and initiatives to bring dedicated communications satellite beyond geostationary orbits.

 NASA proposed LunaNet as a data network aiming to provide a "Lunar Internet" for cis-lunar spacecraft and Installations.

 The Moonlight Initiative is an equivalent ESA project that is stated to be compatible and providing navigational services for the lunar surface.
 Both programmes are satellite constellations of several satellites in various orbits around the Moon.

 Other orbits are also planned to be used.
 Positions in the Earth-Moon-Libration points are also proposed for communication satellites covering the Moon alike communication satellites in geosynchronous orbit cover the Earth.
-Also, dedicated communication satellites in orbits around Mars supporting different missions on surface and other orbits are considered, such as the Mars Telecommunications Orbiter.
+Also, dedicated communication satellites in orbits around Mars supporting different missions on surface and other orbits are considered, such as the Mars Telecommunications Network.

 Structure

-Communications Satellites are usually composed of the following subsystems:
+Communications satellites are usually composed of the following subsystems: